optimumweb/wpboilerplate/README.md

 wpboilerplate
 =============

 wpboilerplate is a powerful quickstart WordPress theme made for developers.
-It's based on Roots, HTML5 Boilerplate, 960 Grid System, LessCSS and Starkers. that will help you rapidly create sites.
+It's based on Roots, HTML5 Boilerplate, 960 Grid System, LessCSS and Starkers.
+It will help you rapidly create sites!

 ## Installation